-I'm a product designer currently finishing my degree in graphic design at California Polytechnic State University, San Luis Obispo.
-I’m also studying environmental science, photography, and computer science (though that last one and I are on-again, off-again).
-I call the tiny little town of Nevada City, California up by Lake Tahoe home.
+In a nutshell, I'm a product designer and recent Cal Poly Graphic Design grad.
+I also studied environmental science, photography, and computer science back in college (though that last one and I are on-again, off-again).
+I love the Sierras, and I call the tiny little town of Nevada City, California up by Lake Tahoe home.

-While interface and experience design are typically what I do most, I also work as a copywriter and editor, graphic designer, and freelance photographer.
-I still write pretty frequently, as well as put together trail guides, publish photo essays, and work with trail data.
+Interface and experience design are what I do most now, but I've also worked as a copywriter and editor, graphic designer, and photographer.
+When I'm not designing, I still write pretty often, plus put together trail guides, publish photo essays, and work with trail data and maps.
 I’m an avid skier, hiker, runner, and (very amateur) climber, and I love people, film photography, a good book, blue spruce trees, and drip coffee.

-I believe that time spent outside can connect us with one another and this place we all call home, and that it’s our responsibility to protect, preserve, and restore it as best we can.
+Time spent outside can connect us with one another and this place we all call home, and it’s our responsibility to protect, preserve, and restore it as best we can.

-If you're looking to see what else I've been exploring, designing, reading, or writing lately, head over to my Instagram, Dribbble, or Exposure profiles to get a glimpse into what I've been up to.
-As always, feel free to send me an email directly, whether it's to go over a job, grab coffee and talk design, or ask for trail recommendations (I know the Central Coast and Tahoe National Forest like the back of my hand).
+As always, feel free to email me to go over a job, grab coffee and talk design, or ask for trail recommendations (I know the Central Coast and Tahoe National Forest like the back of my hand).